muhammetsalihaslan/redux/README.md

 (a && b) does not even evaluate b if a is falsy and returns a straight away; but if a is truthy, the it evaluates and returns b

 (a || b) does not even evaluate b if a is truthy and returns a, but if it's falsy, then it evaluates and returns b

+payload:: as far as i understant payload is aomunt of action to pass other side